Iron-Panthers/FRC-2022/README.md

     - "the code is crashing" vs "you crashed the robot"
   - similarly, don't be defensive about your code - you aren't your code
   - we should be mean to code, but not to people

+If you pick up tips and tricks as you learn, make a pr and add them to the readme.